cosmos/gravity-bridge/testnet-contracts/README.md

 Note: This project currently uses solc@0.5.0, make sure that this version of the Solidity compiler is being used to compile the contracts and does not conflict with other versions that may be installed on your machine.

 ## Testing
-Run commands from the appropriate directory: `$ cd ethereum-contracts`
+Run commands from the appropriate directory: `$ cd testnet-contracts`
 Start the truffle environment: `$ truffle develop`
 In another tab, run tests: `$ truffle test`
 Run individual tests: `$ truffle test test/<test_name.js>`